michaelcourcy/kasten-splunk/readme.md

 ## Create an open telemetry collector in kasten-io

-We use those secrets when creating the otel-collector in the kasten-io namespace
+Create the otel-collector in the kasten-io namespace

 ```
 oc create -f otel-collector.yaml
 ```

-The collector will gather all metrics in the /federate endpoint of the built in prometheus server of Kasten
+The collector will gather all metrics in the /federate endpoint of the built in prometheus server of Kasten and send them to splunk.

 ## Porting the prometheus request to Splunk

 ### Check your metrics